-Babies can detect sounds as well as adults by the time they are born, although more complex processing of sound does not mature fully until they are teenagers.
+0-6 Months babies can detect sounds as well as adults by the time they are born, although more complex processing of sound does not mature fully until they are teenagers.

-Most babies born in Australia undergo neonatal hearing screening before discharge from hospital.
+Most babies born in Australia undergo neonatal hearing screening before discharge from the hospital.
 Some will need to have routine reviews and others will need more in-depth tests if abnormalities on the screening results are found or if there are risk factors for developing a hearing loss later on in life.

 Please see our Risk Factors section for more information.